Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Robust Point Registration

 The feature extraction module aims to learn a transformation awareness descriptor, which needs to reflect the effects of rigid-body transformation, enabling the modified inverse compositional algorithm to recover the transformation parameters $W$.
 We choose the vanilla PointNet \cite{qi2017pointnet} as the feature extraction module $\psi$, which is composed of Multi-Layer Perceptron (MLP) and a max-pooling operation.

-We employ a folding-based \cite{yang2018foldingnet} decoder as the reconstruction module in the self-reconstruction task.
-Besides, Chamfer Distance \cite{Fan2017chamfer} is adopted to define the reconstruction error, measuring the differences between original point clouds $P$ and the reconstructed version $P^{'}$:
+In the self-reconstruction task, we employ a folding-based \cite{yang2018foldingnet} decoder as the reconstruction module $\xi$.
+Besides, Chamfer Distance \cite{Fan2017chamfer} is adopted to define the reconstruction error, measuring differences between the original point cloud $P$ and the reconstructed version $P^{'}$:

-This work will take both the source and the target points for reconstruction, i.e., $P \subset \left\{ {X,Y} \right\}$.
+This work will take both the source and the target points for reconstruction, \emph{i.e.}, $P \subset \left\{ {X,Y} \right\}$.
 As a result, we have

-Chamfer Distance can be computed in a computation-efficient manner.
-However, it is blind to certain visual inferiority \cite{achlioptas2018learning}.
+However, Chamfer Distance pays more attention to the translation than the rotation and is blind to certain visual inferiority \cite{achlioptas2018learning}.
 Fig. \ref{fig3} demonstrates such an example.
 Two-point clouds with large rotation angles may lead to a small Chamfer Distance loss, resulting in weak rotation awareness.
-Therefore, we consider another auxiliary task for further performance improvement.
+Therefore, we further consider another auxiliary task for improving the rotation awareness of global and local descriptors.